 - 8::00 to 11:30 PM.

-These are exclusively in late November and December.
+These City Night tours are held exclusively in late November and December.

 Tours A through G are generally 3.0 hours long.
 They begin at 6:30 PM and end at 9:30 PM.